strapi/strapi/docs/3.0.0-beta.x/guides/deployment.md

 Take note of the user name (default is `postgres`) and password.

-The first database will be created with name `default`.
+The first database will be created with the name `postgres`.
 This cannot be deleted.

 Create another database, named `strapi` for example.
 It may be useful to delete and and re-create this while you are experimenting with the application setup.